peterwright95/SDA/README.md

-Taxi Usage Trends in New York City: A Social Data Analysis Overview
+# Taxi Usage Trends in NYC: A Social Data Analysis Project

+## Overview
 This project, part of the Social Data Analysis course at DTU, focuses on analyzing taxi usage trends in New York City.
-We explore demand variations, compare taxis with Uber, and examine the COVID-19 pandemic's effects.

-Key Findings
+## Key Insights
-Demand Fluctuations: Insight into how taxi demand changes over time.
+- **Demand Fluctuations**: Analysis of how taxi demand varies over time.
-Taxis vs. Uber: Comparative analysis of usage patterns.
+- **Comparison with Uber**: A look at usage patterns between taxis and Uber.
-COVID-19 Impact: Analysis of the pandemic's effect on taxi services.
+- **Impact of COVID-19**: Investigating how the pandemic affected taxi services.

-For more details, visit our project site: Project Website.
+For a detailed exploration and findings, visit our project website: [https://peterwright95.github.io/SDA/](https://peterwright95.github.io/SDA/).